dulanachathurma/HTML-works/README.md

 # Dulana Web Project

-මෙම repository එකේ **dulana.html** file එක තියෙනවා.
+This repository contains the **dulana.html** file.

 ## File
-- `dulana.html` : මගේ personal HTML file එක.
+- `dulana.html` : My personal HTML file.

 ## Usage
-මෙම HTML file එක browser එකෙන් open කරලා බලන්න පුළුවන්.
+You can open this HTML file in a browser to view it.

 ## Author
 **Dulana Chathurma**